Rivalries in the National Rugby League: St. George Illawarra Dragons vs Canterbury-Bankstown Bulldogs

-St George Illawarra has a fierce rivalry with neighbour the Canterbury-Bankstown Bulldogs.
+St George Illawarra has a fierce rivalry with its neighbour the Canterbury-Bankstown Bulldogs.
 Canterbury-Bankstown were founded in 1935, 14 years after St George.
-St. George inflicted a premiership record 91–6 defeat of Canterbury in 1935 but Canterbury enjoyed premiership success first in 1938, and St George in 1941.
-In the 1942 NSWRFL season, the two clubs met in the 1942 grand final with Canterbury-Bankstown defeating St. George 11–9 in a low-scoring affair at the Sydney Cricket Ground.
-After that however, St. George recorded 11 straight premierships in the years following (1955–1966).
+St. George inflicted a premiership record 91–6 defeat of Canterbury in 1935, but Canterbury enjoyed premiership success first in 1938, and St George in 1941.
+In the 1942 NSWRFL season, the two clubs met in the 1942 grand final with Canterbury-Bankstown defeating St. George 11–9 in a low-scoring affair at the Sydney Cricket Ground.After that, however, St. George recorded 11 straight premierships in the years following (1955–1966).
 It was also Canterbury who put an end to their Premiership run in 1967, when they beat them by a point in the preliminary final to face South Sydney in the Grand Final.
 Since then, both clubs inflicted Premiership defeats on the other, St George defeating Canterbury in their last Grand Final success in 1979, Canterbury returning the favour in 1985.

-The two teams subsequently met in the 1993 preliminary final which St. George won 27–12.
-They would meet again in the 1995 and 1998 finals series with Canterbury running out winners on both occasions.
-The elimination final in 1998 was also St. George's final game as a stand-alone entity as the club elected to form a joint venture with Illawarra for the 1999 NRL season.
+The two teams subsequently met in the 1993 preliminary final, which St. George won 27–12.They would meet again in the 1995 and 1998 finals series, with Canterbury running out winners on both occasions.The elimination final in 1998 was also St. George's final game as a stand-alone entity as the club elected to form a joint venture with Illawarra for the 1999 NRL season.

-Canterbury superstar Sonny Bill Williams walked out on the club just prior to a match against the St. George.
+Canterbury superstar Sonny Bill Williams walked out on the club just before a match against the St. George.
 The match also marked the first-grade debut of future Dally M Medallist Ben Barba.

-Since St. George formed a joint venture with Illawarra, the two clubs have met each other in the 2001 finals series which St. George Illawarra defeated Canterbury 23-22 and in the 2015 finals series which Canterbury won 11–10 at ANZ Stadium.
-In the 2017 NRL season, St. George Illawarra needed to beat Canterbury in the final game of the regular season to qualify for the finals.
-Canterbury who were already out of contention for the finals defeated St. George 26-20 which allowed North Queensland to get the last finals spot and finish eighth.
-North Queensland would then go on to reach the 2017 NRL Grand Final as a result.
+Since St. George formed a joint venture with Illawarra, the two clubs have met each other in the 2001 finals series, which St. George Illawarra defeated Canterbury 23-22 and in the 2015 finals series, which Canterbury won 11–10 at ANZ Stadium.In the 2017 NRL season, St. George Illawarra needed to beat Canterbury in the final game of the regular season to qualify for the finals.Canterbury, who were already out of contention for the finals, defeated St. George 26-20, which allowed North Queensland to get the last finals spot and finish eighth.North Queensland would then go on to reach the 2017 NRL Grand Final as a result.